Hellos.Blog

 Mutual aid societies and benevolent organizations were common in Black Wall Street.
 These groups pooled resources to help community members in need, whether it was providing financial assistance for medical care, funeral expenses, or temporary relief during difficult times.
 These community welfare systems were built on the principle of cooperation and shared responsibility, creating a safety net that helped support families and individuals during economic downturns.

 This approach to welfare was not unique to Black Wall Street but was part of a broader tradition in African American communities, where formal welfare structures were largely unavailable.
-Mutual aid societies, fraternal organizations, and religious institutions filled the gap, offering services that ranged from healthcare to housing assistance.
+Mutual aid societies, fraternal organizations, and religious institutions filled the gap, offering that ranged from healthcare to housing assistance.
 This community-centered welfare model provided a sense of security and stability in the face of systemic discrimination.

 The Impact of the Tulsa Race Massacre on Economic Welfare

 The prosperity of Black Wall Street came to a tragic and abrupt end in 1921 during the Tulsa Race Massacre.
 Over the course of 18 hours, a white mob, fueled by racial resentment and economic jealousy, destroyed much of the Greenwood District.
-Hundreds of African Americans were killed, thousands were left homeless, and nearly every was burned to the ground.
+Hundreds of African Americans were killed, thousands were left homeless, and nearly every business was burned to the ground.
 The massacre decimated Black Wall Street, stripping the community of its wealth and forcing many of its residents into economic destitution.

 The destruction of Black Wall Street had a profound impact on the welfare of the community.
 Not only did residents lose their homes, businesses, and financial assets, but they also lost the cooperative economic structures that had provided a safety net.
 In the aftermath, the people of Greenwood faced enormous challenges in rebuilding their lives and reclaiming their economic power.